 Our Educational Content is Not Meant or Intended for Medical Advice or Treatment

 For more information about Dr. Berg's 3-day intensive program in Alexandria, Virginia, call 703-354-7336.

 There are six fat-burning hormones.
 Each hormone has the capacity to burn fat.

 One fat-burning hormone, called “growth hormone” (GH), is triggered by several amino acids (proteins).
-Arginine, glycine and tryptophan all trigger GH.
+Arginine, glycine, and tryptophan all trigger the GH.

 The following foods are high in these amino acids:

-These nuts and seeds need to be not only raw, but germinated as well.
-Germinated means soaked in water overnight to flush out the enzyme inhibitors.
-Soak them overnight in a glass jar, rinse thoroughly, then dry and eat.
+These nuts and seeds need not be only raw, but germinated as well.
+'Germinated' means having been soaked in water overnight to flush out the enzyme inhibitors.
+Soak them overnight in a glass jar, rinse thoroughly, dry, then eat.

 The other way to trigger the fat-burning hormones is by omission.
 Not eating certain foods automatically causes the body to trigger fat-burning hormones.
 And can you guess what those foods are?

 Yes, carbohydrates.
-But not the vegetable family; you need to avoid the refined carbohydrates: breads, pasta, cakes, cookies, sugars, etc. Not eating these will cause fat burning.
+But not those of the vegetable family; you need to avoid the refined carbohydrates: bread, pasta, cakes, cookies, sugars, etc. Not eating these will cause fat burning.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.